mikaelpatel/Arduino-Shell/README.md

 ## Special forms

-The shell script language allows several special forms and instructions for literal values and control structures.
+The shell script language allows several special forms such as literal values, blocks and control structures.

 ### Boolean

 Boolean values are true(-1) and false(0).
 Mapping to boolean may be done with testing non-zero (0#).
-Boolean value can be directly combined with bitwise operations.
+Defining true(-1) allows Boolean values and relation operations to be directly combined with bitwise operations.

 The instructions to push the boolean values are _T_ and _F_.